ashwinpadmakumar/bitcoin-tracker/ReadMe.md

 # Overview
-Bitcoin tracker is a simple application which is used to track the price of bitcoin and the change in it's price day by day.
+Bitcoin tracker is a an application which is used to track the bitcoin prices and the change in it's price day by day.
+It is developed using NodeJS which is backed by bitmex APIs which is a good platform to track bitcoin prices live.

 ## Setup
 Install node and npm.